RasmussenLab/MOVE/README.md

 ## Installing MOVE package

-MOVE is written in Python and can therefore be installed using `pip`:
+MOVE is written in Python and can be installed using `pip`:

 ```bash
 >>> pip install move-dl